CommunityToolkit/WindowsCommunityToolkit/docs/controls/Carousel.md

 ### ItemDepth

-The ItemDepth specify the depth beetween the centered (and so the selected) item and all the others items
+The ItemDepth specify the depth beetween the centered (and so the selected) item and all the others items.

 ```csharp